imeshsen/CRUD-SpringBoot-without-DataBase/README.md

 ## This Application is developed by the SpringBoot

-### This project aims to store the Employees Data , it performs operations on data i.e, get, save, update and delete the data
+### This project aims to store the Employees Data , it perform operations on data i.e, get, save, update and delete the data

 **Heading**